You might be here if:

 This partnership worked when you were both operators.
 Now one of you is a visionary and the other is still in execution mode.
 The business needs different things from you both, but the partnership agreement hasn't evolved.
 That misalignment is breaking everything downstream.

 Your business is addicted to your personal attention and problem-solving.
 You've built a system that needs you to be the hero.
-It's not that your team is incompetent—it's that the system doesn't allow for their competence.
+It's not that your team is incompetent - it's that the system doesn't allow for their competence.
 You're the ceiling.

 I create the conditions for new patterns to hold.

-I don't give you a new org chart, process documentation, or KPI dashboard.
 I help you redesign the conditions underneath those surface structures.
 The implicit agreements, the decision-making processes, the feedback loops, the power dynamics, the incentive structures - so new patterns can actually establish and hold.

 Systems change, not people trying harder within broken systems.